thorfour/stocktopus/README.md

 If you have questions comments or concerns about the app please email thorvald@protonmail.ch

+# Donations

+If you like the app and would like to donate to help us pay for server costs we accept Bitcoin `19RdnGfDfAcwaz8C4tLm7jaUk99mg4aDqx`

 #### Special Thanks to /u/shirokarasu over at r/DrawForMe for creating the icon